kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 heroImage: "/241112-hero.jpg"
 ---

-[Dfinity](https://dfinity.org/) recently published [Ic-Alloy](https://ic-alloy.dev), a fork of the Rust based Ethereum support library [Alloy](https://alloy.rs).
-The goal the Ic-Alloy fork is to vastly simplify interactions with EVM based blockchains from the [Internet Computer](https://internetcomputer.org/).
+[Dfinity](https://dfinity.org/) recently published [Ic-Alloy](https://ic-alloy.dev), a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
+The goal of the Ic-Alloy fork is to vastly simplify interactions with EVM-based blockchains from the [Internet Computer](https://internetcomputer.org/).

 In this article, we will explore the features of the Ic-Alloy library, how you can use it to interact with Ethereum, and what kind of chain fusion use cases it enables.